MkFdez/survey-app/README.md

 - **Survey Creation** 🎨: Design and customize surveys according to your specific needs.
 - **Survey Creation by AI** 🧠: Use the OpenAI API for generating surveys by just giving the topic.
 - **Survey Sharing** 📤: Share your surveys by generating unique URLs or QR codes for each survey.
-- **Response Tracking** 📈: Track the number of responses received for each survey.
+- **Response Tracking** 📈: Track the total number of responses received for each survey and the stats by day for better control.
 - **Response Analytics** 📊: View detailed statistics and metrics for survey responses, including answer selections.
 - **One-Time Response Limit** 🔒: Ensure that each person can only respond to a survey once.